 The University of Texas MD Anderson Cancer Center

 Houston, Texas USA

-Dr. Mansfield is certified with the American Board of Surgery.
+Dr. Mansfield is certified by the American Board of Surgery.
 He has special interests in appendiceal and gastric cancer.
-He has authored and co-authored over 140 articles and chapters in peer-reviewed publications, and has given presentations at numerous national and international conferences.
+He has authored and co-authored over 140 articles and chapters in peer-reviewed publications and has given presentations at numerous national and international conferences.